0lafe/payday_roguelike/README.md

 - Stealth heists available when hardmode not selected
 - Different loot pools based on tier?
 - Bring back crimenet
+- Rarity colors on loot cards
+- More loot cards

 # Future